Wholesale Market Participation via Competitive DER Aggregation: Introduction

-There is growing literature on DER aggregation and wholesale market participation models that broadly fall into two categories.
-One is through a retail market design operated by a distribution system operator (DSO) \cite{manshadi2015hierarchical, haider2021reinventing}, an aggregation/sharing platform \cite{morstyn2018multiclass, chen2022review}, or an energy coalition such as CCA \cite{chakraborty2018analysis, han2018incentivizing, moret2018energy}.
-For the most part, these works do not consider a profit-maximizing DERA's active participation in the wholesale market.
-In particular, in \cite{manshadi2015hierarchical, haider2021reinventing, morstyn2018multiclass}, the DSO or an aggregation platform participates in the wholesale markets with the aggregated net demand (or possibly net production), treating the wholesale market as a balancing resource.
+The growing literature on DER aggregation and wholesale market participation models broadly falls into two categories.
+One is through a distribution network optimization operated by a distribution system operator (DSO) \cite{manshadi2015hierarchical, Huo24TCNSDERprivacy}, an aggregation/sharing platform \cite{morstyn2018multiclass, Ferro22TCNSp2p}, or an energy coalition \cite{chakraborty2018analysis, Alahmed25TCNS}.
+For the most part, these works do not consider a profit-maximizing DERA's active participation in the wholesale market at the transmission grid.
+In particular, in \cite{manshadi2015hierarchical, Huo24TCNSDERprivacy, morstyn2018multiclass}, the DSO or an aggregation platform participates in the wholesale markets with the aggregated power, treating the transmission network and wholesale market as a balancing resource.

 Our approach belongs to the second category of DER aggregations, where profit-seeking DERAs aggregate both generation and flexible demand resources, participating directly in the wholesale market with bid/offer curves.
-To ensure secure distribution network operation, DERA obeys the allocated distribution network access limit (or operating envelope \cite{attarha23TEMPR}), rather than considering the computationally expensive network power flow constraints.
-Within the framework of FERC order 2222, this type of DER aggregation has the potential to improve the overall system efficiency and reliability.
+To ensure secure distribution network operation, DERA obeys the allocated distribution network access limits \cite{ChenBoseMountTong23DERA} (a.k.a. operating envelopes \cite{Alahmed25TCNS} or feasibility sets \cite{Lee19TCNS, low14TCNSconvex}), rather than considering the computationally expensive network power flow constraints.
+With the direct wholesale market participation supported by FERC Order 2222, this type of DER aggregation has the potential to improve the overall system efficiency and reliability.